Harinash/Portfolio/README.md

 </center>

-Welcome to my portfolio website, <a href="#" target="_blank">harinash.com</a>, where I can showcase my projects, tell you more about me, and what I am looking for.
+Welcome to my portfolio website, <a href="https://harinash.github.io/" target="_blank">harinash.com</a>, where I can showcase my projects, tell you more about me, and what I am looking for.
 Last but not least, this is where you can take a look at my resume, my LinkedIn and other profiles, and ways to contact me.<br/>

 ## TL;DR